Documentation

 Field Description

-Payload The JSON data sent by the webhook
+Payload The JSON data sent by the webhook, rendered as an interactive tree

 Tag Event type or category label